avo-hq/docs.avohq.io/docs/3.0/guides/acts_as_tenant_integration.md

 ## Move existing data to model

-We might have to many users and other records which needs to be associated with Account.
+We might have to many users and other records which needs to be associated with `Account`.
 For example, we will only move users record to the account

 :::code-group